-- Ensure coordination and collaboration among foundations with programs supporting conservation work in the Gulf of California, by providing opportunities for information sharing, dialogue, and development of complementary grantmaking strategies.
+- Ensure coordination and collaboration among foundations with programs supporting coastal-marine conservation work in Mexico, by providing opportunities for information sharing, dialogue, and development of complementary grantmaking strategies.

-- Increase the level of conservation funding available for the region in protecting Gulf of California biodiversity and ecosystems (terrestrial, coastal and marine).
+- Increase the level of funding available for protecting Mexico’s coastal-marine biodiversity and ecosystems.

-- Educate funders on a wide range of international marine conservation issues, looking for strategic linkages to Gulf of California conservation.
+- Provide funders with key information on broader coastal-marine conservation issues, tools and lessons learned, looking for strategic linkages to Mexico conservation.

-- Series of regular funder conference calls on Gulf of California conservation issues.; and
+- Series of regular funder conference calls on Mexico’s grantmaking and conservation issues.